Fr33yr/blog-2023/README.md

 ## About this project

-This is a blog builded using vercel's blog template i just take its funcionality to parse the md in to html and adapted all to work with next 13.
+This is a blog builded using vercel's blog template i just take its funcionality to parse markdown files to html and adapted it to work with next 13.
 - [Template link](https://vercel.com/templates/next.js/blog-starter-kit ).